 2015 MATC Legislative Efforts

-MATC has submitted legislation for the 2015 session.
-When the bill has a LD (Legislative Document) number, we will update the information in this section.
-In the meantime, if you are interested in writing a letter, speaking at a hearing, or becoming involved with this effort, please contact Wind Power Committee Chair Tony Barrett.
+MATC has submitted LD#911 for the 2015 session.
+If you are interested in writing a letter, speaking at a hearing, or becoming involved with this effort, please contact Wind Power Committee Chair Tony Barrett.

 2013 MATC Legislative Efforts